 (6) "Infrastructure grant" means an outdoor recreational infrastructure grant described in Section 79-8-401.

+(7) "Mini-grant category" means an infrastructure grant award that is [$15,000] $30,000 or less.

 (8)(a) "Project" means a recreational infrastructure project that undertakes the build or improvement of facilities and

 installations needed for the public to access and enjoy the state's outdoors.